The 11 Best Big Island Farm Tours You Won’t Want to Miss

 Mauna Kea Tea

 The Big Island isn’t a place just for coffee enthusiasts.
 If you’re a tea drinker, you’ll find a tour suited to your taste.
-Join a tour at Mauna Kea Tea and learn how it is grown and harvested, and then how the tea leaves are turned into refined tea.
+Join a tour at Mauna Kea Tea to learn about the tea’s growth, harvesting, and transformation into refined tea.

 Enjoy a privately guided tour through the beautiful landscape and then finish your tour with a premium tea ceremony.
 During the ceremony, they’ll help guide you through new ways to appreciate and experience tea.
 And when you book your tour, you can include notes about your current level of tea experience, so the tour guide is able to tailor the experience to meet you where you are.